samvera-deprecated/samvera-vagrant/README.md

 ## Using the App

-* The Vagrant contains two demo apps:
+* The Vagrant contains three demo apps:
   * CurationConcerns: `/home/vagrant/curation-concerns-demo`
   * Sufia: `/home/vagrant/sufia-demo`
+  * Lerna / Hydra-in-a-box: `/home/vagrant/lerna-demo`
 * Once connected to the Vagrant VM, change into the app directory and run the demo. e.g., for CurationConcerns: `cd curation-concerns-demo; rake demo`
 * Access the app at [http://localhost:3000](http://localhost:3000).